frankcollins3/Marray/README.md

 if this app doesn't happen its just the entering thinking of ideas or ideas entering thinking

 // As I commit the funny thing is the whole Marray[i, i, i] the index being everyone saying [i || I || Me ] for Marray/Marry

+// also want to interact with C programming or GCC in anyway with javascript.